Community’s, Communities’, or Communities? A Simplified Guide

 • Each of the communities’ projects was funded by the local government.

-Read Also 10 Other Ways to Say "Save the Date" (With Examples)
+Read Also 10 Other Ways to Say "Happy Valentine's Day" (With Examples)

 Common Mistakes and How to Avoid Them